young917/EdgeDependentNodeLabel/README.md

 cd run
 ./run_[DBLP,AMinerAuthor,emailEnron,emailEu,StackOverflowBiology,StackOverflowPhyscis].sh
 ```
-We set hyperparameters for each model which are chosen by the best mean of Micro-FA and Macro-F1 from the search space
+We set hyperparameters of each model chosen by the best mean of Micro-F1 and Macro-F1 from the search space

 ### Run Downstream Tasks

-We provide predicted edge-dependent node labels by WHATsNET in `train_results/`
+We provide edge-dependent node labels predicted by WHATsNET in `train_results/`

 You can run three downstream tasks with WHATsNET by
 #### Ranking Aggregation
-In the `RankingAggregation` directory, Run `ranking_aggregation_result.ipynb`
+In the `RankingAggregation` directory,

+Run `ranking_aggregation_result.ipynb`

 #### Clustering
-In the `Clustering` directory, Run `clustering.py`
+In the `Clustering` directory,

+Run `clustering.py`

 #### Product Return Prediction
 In the `ProductReturnPred` directory,